 There are many different volunteer opportunities

 My name is Sandy and I started my training as a generalist adviser 18 years ago this month when my eldest child started school.
 I was in receipt of Income Support as a single parent but was not prepared to sit and watch daytime TV all day so I looked for a volunteer role in the community.
 Things were very different then; all case notes were written by hand and we had all information in large ring binders to share with clients.
 There was no telephone advice so we had a lot more people dropping in.

-It can be frustrating on occasion giving some advice and not knowing the outcome but this is far outweighed by the comforting knowledge that someone has benefited from my input and support and that those who struggle to manage with their issues have somewhere to go for appropriate support.
+It can be frustrating on occasion to give some advice and not know the outcome but this is far outweighed by the comforting knowledge that someone has benefited from my input and support and that those who struggle to manage their issues have somewhere to go for appropriate support.